nimaid/LPHK/README.md

 * Support for Launchpad Classic/S/Mini
   * I can't implement this until I have one of the above to test the code with.
 Message me if you'd like to lend/give/sell me one to speed up the process. :)
   * Includes Behringer CMD Touch TC64 in Novation compatability mode
-* Add button move/swap/copy feature
+* Add button move/copy feature
+  * Modes: Script Edit, Button Move, Button Copy
+    * Use upper right corner for mode switch button
+  * If moving to already bound button, prompt to swap/overwrite/cancel
-  * If moving/copying to already bound button, prompt to swap/overwrite/cancel/
+  * If copying to already bound button, prompt to overwrite/cancel
 * Add script status icons (bound, playing, queued)
 * Add GUI scaling
 * Support for Launchpad Pro